aldy120/simple-seo-validator/README.md

 ## `TagsMoreThan`
 `TagsMoreThan` can validate whether the number of the tags is more than the threshold, by specifing the tag name and the threshold.

+If we want to know whether `h1` tag appears more than 1 time, use the following rule.

 Example rules:
 ```js